Sleep Apnea & Airway Issues in Teens

 Sleep apnea and airway issues can negatively impact your teen's health and behaviour.
 We can address your concerns and identify treatment options.

-What is Sleep Apnea in Teens?
+Understanding Sleep Apnea in Teens

 Sleep apnea and airway issues can be caused by enlarged tonsils or other factors, and have serious health consequences.

 As your child becomes a teenager, their sleep patterns will naturally shift, due to changes in the brain's circadian system as well as environmental factors such as their schedule.

 But what happens if you suspect your teen's problems with sleep extend beyond the normal teenage struggles to get those 8 to 10 hours of restful shuteye every night?
 If you've noticed symptoms such as snoring, hyperactivity, mouth breathing, mood changes and daytime sleepiness, they may be suffering from sleep apnea and airway issues.

 Obstructive sleep apnea can cause your teen to stop breathing for more than 10 seconds during sleep, triggering the brain to wake them up to breathe.
 This results in precious sleep being interrupted.

 Has your teen been diagnosed with sleep apnea?